JohannesDeml/NetworkBenchmarkDotNet/README.md

 This test is for getting an idea of an average roundtrip time.

 ### Benchmark 2
-Runs the PingPong Test with t with **100** clients, which pingpong **10 messages** each with the server.
+Runs the PingPong Test with t with **1,000** clients, which pingpong **10 messages** each with the server.
 The benchmark runs until a total of **1 million** messages are sent to the server and back to the clients.
 Message size is **32 bytes**.
-This test is for getting an idea of a more realistic scenario, in which the protocol also has to merge messages.
+This test is for multiplexing / message merging performance.

 ### Notes